 Hitting their landing page (shown above), I explore the products and buy one.

-That’s AdWords in a nutshell.
+That’s Google Ads in a nutshell.
 It simply involves running ads based on keywords or audiences

 and then using compelling ads and landing pages to get someone to buy from you.